risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 ---
 id: risingwave-docker-compose
-title: Start RisingWave in standalone mode using Docker Compose
+title: Start RisingWave using Docker Compose
-description: Start a RisingWave cluster in standalone mode using Docker Compose.
+description: Start a RisingWave cluster using Docker Compose.
 slug: /risingwave-docker-compose
 ---
 <head>
   <link rel="canonical" href="https://docs.risingwave.com/docs/current/risingwave-docker-compose/" />
 </head>

-This topic describes how to start RisingWave in standalone mode using Docker Compose.
-With this option, data is persisted in storage, and observability is enabled for enhanced monitoring and analysis.
+This topic describes how to start RisingWave using Docker Compose on a single machine.
+With this option, data is persisted in your preferred storage service, and observability is enabled for enhanced monitoring and analysis.

-In standalone mode, RisingWave functions as an all-in-one service.
+In this option, RisingWave functions as an all-in-one service.
 All components of RisingWave, including the compute node, frontend node, meta node, and compactor node, are put into a single process.
 They are executed in different threads, eliminating the need to start each component as a separate process.
-You can also start a multi-node RisingWave cluster with your own storage service using Docker Compose for more flexibility.
-See details in [Start RisingWave in distributed mode using Docker Compose](/deploy/risingwave-docker-compose-distributed.md).

 However, please be aware that certain critical features, such as failover and resource management, are not implemented in this mode.
 Therefore, this option is not recommended for production deployments.
 For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md), [Kubernetes with Helm](/deploy/deploy-k8s-helm.md), or [Kubernetes with Operator](/deploy/risingwave-kubernetes.md).

-This option uses a pre-defined Docker Compose configuration file to set up a single-node RisingWave cluster.
+This option uses a pre-defined Docker Compose configuration file to set up a RisingWave cluster.

 The cluster also incorporates these third-party components: